Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Computations

+In Figures \ref{fig:VaryGRelError}, \ref{fig:VaryGIterations} and \ref{fig:VaryGTime} we show the same properties as above, but for varying $G\in\left\{ 1,2,\ldots ,9\right\}$, a fixed dimension of $N=200$ and $d$ fixed to $7$ for all values of $G$.
 Similar to Figure \ref{fig:VaryNRelError} the value $m^\#$ seems to be linear in $G$ (see Figure \ref{fig:VaryGRelError}).
 Just the Model-IHT (MEIHT) for blocks with overlap $l-1$ seems to require an exponential number of measurements in $G$ to guarantee a small median relative error.
 Here the AM-IHT (AM-EIHT) performs much better.
 Interestingly the number of iterations does not change a lot for increasing $G$ for Gaussian matrices while it grows for the AM-EIHT in the expander case.
 This is in contrast to the iteration results with increasing $N$; see Figure \ref{fig:VaryNIterations}.
 The runtime of all algorithms increases slowly with increasing $G$, except for the IHT for blocks with overlap $l-1$ the runtime explodes.
 For both instances the AM-IHT (AM-EIHT) is faster than the Model-IHT (MEIHT).

 To conclude this section we selected the instances for dimension $N=800$ and $G=5$ and present the development of the median relative error over the number of measurements $m$; see Figure \ref{fig:VarymRelError}.
 In the expander case the median relative error decreases rapidly and is nearly $0$ already for $\frac{m}{N}\approx 0.45$.
 Just for the MEIHT for blocks with overlap $l-1$ the relative error is close to $0$ not until $\frac{m}{N}\approx 0.55$.
 For the Gaussian case the results look similar with the only difference that a median relative error close to $0$ is reached not until $\frac{m}{N}\approx 0.6$.